Leyton: History

-The old civil parish was formed into an Urban District within Essex in 1894 and it gained the status of Municipal Borough in 1926.
-The parish and urban district were officially known as Low Leyton until 1921.
-In 1965, the Municipal Borough of Leyton was abolished and was combined with that of Walthamstow and Chingford to form the London Borough of Waltham Forest, within the new county of Greater London.
+In 1965, the borough of Leyton was abolished and was combined with that of Walthamstow and Chingford to form the London Borough of Waltham Forest, within the new county of Greater London.
 Although Leyton did not become officially part of London until 1965, the borough formed part of London's built-up area and had been part of the London postal district since its inception in 1856 and the Metropolitan Police District since 1839.